ceo-of-insecurity/txmn-chara-maker/README.md

 ## Known issues

-- The composed spritesheet in download is scaled to 200% but only the preview should be scaled
-- Recoloring is not fun
+- When choosing a color, you only have text and don't know what exactly you are selecting.
+A palette preview is needed.
-- Sparse documentation
+- Sparse documentation.
-- The editor is ugly

 ## Future updates

-- Recolor spritesheet directly in js
-- Blazin' hot style for the editor
-- Seperate body from head for more flexibility
+- Separate body from head for more flexibility
+- Separate hair into more pieces: Base-hair, Upper-hair (the part that is poking out of the headwear), fringe
 - Second choice for body -> this will have impact on the clothing, so additional work is needed
+- Additional layer: Accessory, Cape
-- With all that stuff from before we have lots of freedom: Finally add more assets
+- With all that stuff from before we have lots of freedom: Focus on adding more assets
-- Display credits at the bottom of the page along with the spritesheet, so it can be copied into the project easily
+- Display credits at the bottom of the page along with the spritesheet, so it can be copied into the project easily (later relevant, so far everything is public domain anyway)